Can we better design green cities while balancing economic and climate concerns? Lee Polisano speaks to Channel News Asia

 WLA Artificial Intelligence Lab, Shanghai, China

-The opening of the World Laureates Association (WLA) Artificial Intelligence Lab in Shanghai marked a world-first for the global real estate sector, a laboratory designed specifically for businesses undertaking AI R&D. As the use of AI within business, science and technology grows, demand for R&D is expected to accelerate, and the AI Lab represents a potential new real estate asset class to satisfy this demand.
+The opening of the World Laureates Association (WLA) Artificial Intelligence Lab in Shanghai marked a world-first for the global real estate sector, an AI training facility designed specifically for businesses undertaking AI R&D. As the use of AI within business, science and technology grows, demand for large model training and R&D is expected to accelerate, and the AI Lab represents a potential new real estate asset class to satisfy this demand.